 However, and I stress this, this is not one of those “I’m fat so I’m going to do an inspirational story of weight-loss success” kind of blogs.
 I have nothing against them, and many are motivational as intended for both the blogger and the reader, but there are plenty of them.
 This blog is more about my cooky perceptions of the natural world surrounding Chattanooga.
 I’ll mention how I’m progressing now and then since some could be interested, but I’m not going to cram it down your throat and take the focus away from what the blog is about.

-Though I’m starting out on the, in skiing terms, bunny slope-type trails, as I get in better shape I will be moving to progressively tougher challenges.
+I’m starting out on the, in skiing terms, bunny slope-type trails, but as I get in better shape I will be moving to progressively tougher challenges.
 I will update this blog regularly, beginning with one of the most historical sites around: The Chickamauga Battlefield.

 Happy Trails I: Eye-to-Eye with Green Eyes on the Western Battlefield Trails (9.3 Miles)

-If you want to see the stats of this hike, including elevation changes and a fly-over map, you can view my hiking log at http://www.mapmyhike.com/routes/view/71381884
+If you want to see the stats of this hike, including elevation changes and a fly-over map, you can view my hiking log at http://www.mapmyhike.com/routes/view/71381884.

 To begin, I could set a clichéd scene about putting my first foot down on the trail and realizing that from the next step on my greater journey for this year had officially begun, and that I’d never be the same person again.
-To then address placing the second foot down, then after taking the third step being completely overdramatic about the gravity of the situation as I begin my descent into the forest, this mysterious place filled with wonder and danger, where the natural world is pulsing with life.
-And could then briefly touch on the mystical qualities casting a woeful shadow across this forest floor, of the local lore of long-dead soldiers some believe to be walking as restless spirits, and the mysterious Green Eyes—of which I could provide a shameless teaser about my meeting with Green Eyes on this hike to help keep your attention until later on in the blog.
+To then address placing the second foot down, and then after taking the third step being completely overdramatic about the gravity of the situation as I begin my descent into the forest, this mysterious place filled with wonder and danger, where the natural world is pulsing with life.
+I could then briefly touch on the mystical qualities casting a woeful shadow across this forest floor, of the local lore of long-dead soldiers some believe to be walking as restless spirits, and the mysterious Green Eyes—of which I could provide a shameless teaser about my meeting with Green Eyes on this hike to help keep your attention until later on in the blog.
 But I wouldn’t do stuff like that.

-To which I would exaggerate, “Yeah, but I’m doing fine!”
+To which I would exaggerate, “Yeah, but I’m doing fine.”